 **Please do NOT take NSAIDs such as Ibuprofen (Advil) or Motrin, as these may slow healing.

-You should have a follow-up appointment with your surgeon about 2 weeks after surgery.
-If you did not stay overnight in the hospital, you will also have a visit with the Physician’s Assistant within a few days of your surgery.
+You should have a follow-up appointment with your surgeon in about 2 weeks.
+You may also have an additional visit with the Physician Assistant within a few days of your surgery.
 Call (480) 964-2908 right away if you do not have an appointment already scheduled.
 We will check your incisions and remove any sutures at the 2-week visit.
 We will also answer any specific questions you may have about your surgery.
-You will be referred for Physical Therapy if this has not been arranged, as PT is very important after knee surgery.
+You should start Physical Therapy as directed (commonly within 1-3 days of surgery), unless other instructions were given.